-If you are thinking of studying ancient Egyptian history/archaeology then one of the first things you will need to get clear in your head is “why you want to”.
+If you are thinking of studying ancient Egypt history/archaeology then one of the first things you will need to get clear in your head is “why you want to”.

 When I ask my students why they chose to study ancient Egyptian culture I found that the majority of their answers fitted into one of the following categories:

 1. When I was young I watched Raiders of the lost Ark and wanted to be Indiana Jones

 2. I have always felt a strong connection with ancient Egypt

 3. I wanted to do a degree so that I can get a better job and ancient Egyptian studies look interesting.